nenieiri-42Yerevan/Minishell/README.md

 # Minishell
 _As beautiful as a shell_ 😇

-__42 project__ is about creating a simple shell.
+This is a project about creating a simple shell.
 MiniShell will introduce you to the world of shells, which provide a convenient text interface to interact with your system.
 Shells might seem very easy to understand but have very specific and defined behaviour in almost every single case, most of which will need to be handled properly.

 ## Introduction
 The existence of shells is linked to the very existence of IT.
 At the time, all developers agreed that communicating with a computer using aligned 1/0 switches was seriously irritating.
 It was only logical that they came up with the idea of creating a software to communicate with a computer using interactive lines of commands in a language somewhat close to the human language.
 Thanks to Minishell, you’ll be able to travel through time and come back to problems people faced when Windows didn’t exist.